 The Downy was still for a good five minutes, maybe longer.
 Finally the hawk took flight toward my house, but high above.
 A split second afterwards the Downy pushed off from the feeder, heading in the same direction as the hawk, though much farther below and toward the protection of a large evergreen shrub.

 I don’t know if the hawk swooped in for the woodpecker, though I doubt that’s what happened; there’s too much cover which would serve as safety for the woodpecker and too much interference for the hawk’s dive.
-I imagine the hawk winged to another part of the neighborhood in search of an easier catch, less aware of the hawk’s existence.
+I imagine the hawk winged to another part of the neighborhood in search of an easier catch, one less aware of the hawk’s existence.

 It was an eat or be eaten life-cycle moment.
 I’m certain the woodpecker finally ate her peanut, because I’ve seen her since.
 And I’m equally certain the hawk found something to eat; I’m just not sure what, when, or where.